ffplayout/ffplayout/README.md

 }
 ```

-`"length"` are optional, when you leave **day_start** in config blank, length check will be ignored and the playlist starts from the begin, without time awareness.
-If you leave **length** blank, the validation will not check if the real length of the playlist will match the length value.
+`"length"` are optional, when you leave it blank, there will be no check if real playlist length is correct.

 #### Warning:
 (Endless) streaming over multiple days will only work when config have **day_start** value and the **length** value of the playlist is **24 hours**.
 If you need only some hours for every day, use a *cron* job, or something similar.